jtmullen/asc-fsgp-2024-results/asc/route/when.md

 ---
-title: When to See Solar Cars
+title: See Solar Cars along the Route
 layout: page-fullwidth
 social_title: See the Solar Cars
 social_description: "When and where to see the solar cars on the road during the Electrek American Solar Challenge 2024"